Godfrey de Lucy

-Godfrey de Luci (also Godfrey de Lucy) was a medieval Bishop of Winchester.
+Godfrey de Lucy or Luci (d.
+September 1204) was a medieval Bishop of Winchester.

 Life

-Godfrey de Luci was the second son of Richard de Luci and his wife Rohese.
+Godfrey de Lucy was the son of Richard de Lucy and his wife Rohese de Clare or de Boulogne.
 He had an elder brother Geoffrey, and three sisters, Maud, Alice, and Aveline.

-Godfrey was dean of St. Martin le Grand in London before being appointed Archdeacon of Derby in the diocese of Lichfield about 1171.
+Godfrey was dean of St. Martin le Grand in London before being appointed Archdeacon of Derby in the diocese of Lichfield in about 1171.
 He was Archdeacon of Richmond in the diocese of York before 18 August 1184.
 He also held prebends in the dioceses of Exeter, Lincoln, London and Salisbury.
 He was also a royal justice.

-Godfrey was nominated to the see of Winchester 15 September 1189 and consecrated as Bishop 22 October 1189.
+Godfrey was nominated to the see of Winchester 15 September 1189 and consecrated as Bishop on 22 October 1189.